TechDocsStudio/biel-docs/docs/installation/sphinx.md

 ## Installation

-The Biel.ai widget enables a conversational chat powered by AI in your site.
+The Biel.AI chat widget enables a conversational chat powered by AI in your site.

 ![Chatbot widget for docs](./images/biel-widget-docs.png)

-To integrate the Biel.ai widget into your Sphinx site:
+To integrate the Biel.AI chat widget into your Sphinx site:

 1. Open your terminal or command prompt.
 Navigate to your project's root directory using the `cd` command: